 The Place des Prêcheurs was created in the 15th-century and served as the center of social life in Aix-en-Provence prior to the completion of the Cours Mirabeau in 1651.
 The Église de la Madeleine looms large over the place, having been a fixture here for more than three hundred years.
-It was long considered the most beautiful church in the Bouches du Rhône, and is where the famous artist Paul Cézanne was baptized.
+It was long considered the most beautiful church in the Bouches du Rhône, and is where the famous post-impressionist painter Paul Cézanne was baptized.
 Over the centuries, it’s benefited from several modernization projects including a new façade in 1860 by architect Henri Revoil, but was officially closed to the public in 2006 due to instability and has remained so ever since.
 The baroque Fontaine des Prêcheurs (visible in foreground at right, above) was added in 1758 by sculptor Jean Pancrace Chastel.

-Place de Prêcheurs – A Dark History
+Place de Prêcheurs – A Dark Past

-Take the first step by visiting my GET STARTED page and fill out the pre-tour questionnaire.
+If you’re interested in a walking tour, take the first step by visiting my GET STARTED page and fill out the pre-tour questionnaire.
 There’s absolutely no obligation to completing this form.
 It’s simply a way for me to gather some initial information about your next vacation in Aix-en-Provence.